 Even his longest running vehicle SPRAY, an electronic pop duo with his sister Jenny McLaren, has its tongue firmly in its cheek.
 But while known as a purveyor of pranklectro, an intricate instrumental album from Ricardo Autobahn in 2019 called ‘Check The Gyroscopes’ came as something of a pleasant surprise.

 But not done with ‘Rhinestone Cowboy’, there will soon be yet another version with his involvement, this time with Texan electro artpunk duo HYPERBUBBLE.
-Ricardo Autobahn joined in a fun conversation with The Electricity Club about his career, his recent role as the silent partner of Hacker T Dog and the state of the synth nation…
+Ricardo Autobahn joined in a fun conversation about his career, his recent role as the silent partner of Hacker T Dog and the state of the synth nation…

 I’m not sure.
 We did sign one of those famous million pound eight album recording contracts, which would have technically tied us into churning out product for decades but happily we almost immediately went down the dumper and left the label.

 Actually I don’t think I did think I’d be making music still – I remember my dream was always to have one big hit and live off the royalties.
 Which didn’t really quite happen with “Hamsterdance” cos most of the money went to Roger Miller.
 And he’s dead!

 ELECTRICITYCLUB.CO.UK recently did a Various Artists compilation album listings article and two of the albums ‘Electricity 2’ and ‘Robopop Volume 1’ featured SPRAY.
 What was that early 21st Century period like being in a synthpop act?